-We spend so much time trying to take care of others, that we often forget about taking care of ourselves.
-It can be easy to fall into the trap of I’ll take care of myself when I have more time or taking care of myself isn’t as important as [insert other person/thing here].
+We spend so much time trying to care for others that we often forget about taking care of ourselves.
+It can be easy to fall into the trap of taking care of myself when I have more time or taking care of myself isn’t as important as [insert other person/thing here].
 But self-love and care are vital to your emotional and physical health.
-By learning how to love and care for yourself, you’ll be able to show the same love and care toward others, which will make you an overall better human being!
+By learning how to love and care for yourself, you’ll be able to show the same love and care toward others, making you an overall better human being!

 Is self-care really important?

 Our self-care habits (or lack thereof) significantly impact our well-being, but it can be hard to prioritize taking care of ourselves if we’re busy taking care of others.
 If you’re often working late into the night or don’t give yourself enough time to rest each day, you may be sacrificing your mental health in favor of productivity.
 To avoid burnout, try making self-care more important than work—in a healthy way.
 Instead of saying yes to every project that comes your way, try setting realistic boundaries for yourself so you can stay healthy both mentally and physically.

 There are several misconceptions about self-care.
 The first is that people believe it’s about doing things for themselves.
 While giving yourself a massage or taking some time to see a movie alone can be an act of self-care, these aren’t at all required for self-care.
 Instead, take care in deciding how you want to handle emotions like anger or stress.
 Do you need a break from work?
 Do you need to let off some steam by watching television?
 Maybe you just need some time to yourself before going out with friends.
 When you’re feeling emotional and stressed, consider what your body may be trying to tell you–and then listen!